arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 <a name="NextSteps"></a>
 ## Next Steps ##
-To learn more about Windows Azure Websites, please refer to the following articles:
+To learn more about Microsoft Azure Websites, please refer to the following articles:

 **Technical Reference**

 This is a list of articles that expand on the technologies explained on this lab:

-- [Windows Azure Websites Documentation](http://aka.ms/Alwcgu): provides reference information for developing your site with .NET, PHP, Node.js or Python and hosting in Windows Azure Websites
+- [Microsoft Azure Websites Documentation](http://aka.ms/Alwcgu): provides reference information for developing your site with .NET, PHP, Node.js or Python and hosting in Microsoft Azure Websites
-- [Get Better Acquainted with Azure](http://aka.ms/Y42duf): gives a wide range of resources to continue learning about Windows Azure including blogs, Twitter accounts, forums, books and courses
+- [Get Better Acquainted with Azure](http://aka.ms/Y42duf): gives a wide range of resources to continue learning about Microsoft Azure including blogs, Twitter accounts, forums, books and courses
-- [Windows Azure Websites, Cloud Services, and VMs: When to use which?](http://aka.ms/Nocpe8): provides guidance on how to make an informed decision when choosing among Windows Azure Websites, Cloud Services, and virtual machines to host a web application
+- [Microsoft Azure Websites, Cloud Services, and VMs: When to use which?](http://aka.ms/Nocpe8): provides guidance on how to make an informed decision when choosing among Microsoft Azure Websites, Cloud Services, and virtual machines to host a web application
-- [Create a Line-of-Business Application on Windows Azure Websites](http://aka.ms/Kuynic): provides a technical overview of how to use Windows Azure Websites to create line-of-business applications
+- [Create a Line-of-Business Application on Microsoft Azure Websites](http://aka.ms/Kuynic): provides a technical overview of how to use Microsoft Azure Websites to create line-of-business applications

 **Development**

-This is a list of developer-oriented articles related to Windows Azure Websites:
+This is a list of developer-oriented articles related to Microsoft Azure Websites:

-- [How to Use ASP.NET Session State with Windows Azure Websites](http://aka.ms/Odtcqj): explains how to use the Windows Azure Cache Service to support ASP.NET session state caching
+- [How to Use ASP.NET Session State with Microsoft Azure Websites](http://aka.ms/Odtcqj): explains how to use the Microsoft Azure Cache Service to support ASP.NET session state caching
-- [Publishing from Source Control to Windows Azure Websites](http://aka.ms/B68rqv): shows how to use Git to publish to a Windows Azure Web Site using your local repository as well as with Websites like BitBucket, CodePlex, DropBox, or GitHub
+- [Publishing from Source Control to Microsoft Azure Websites](http://aka.ms/B68rqv): shows how to use Git to publish to a Microsoft Azure Web Site using your local repository as well as with Websites like BitBucket, CodePlex, DropBox, or GitHub
-- [How to Monitor Websites](http://aka.ms/Aovqr1): guides you through implementing and monitoring performance statistics for Windows Azure Websites
+- [How to Monitor Websites](http://aka.ms/Aovqr1): guides you through implementing and monitoring performance statistics for Microsoft Azure Websites
-- [Windows Azure Websites – Exploring the platform (Video)](http://aka.ms/E9g0c1): shows you more about building a web application, understanding options for deployment, and setting up continuous integration
+- [Microsoft Azure Websites – Exploring the platform (Video)](http://aka.ms/E9g0c1): shows you more about building a web application, understanding options for deployment, and setting up continuous integration
-- [Windows Azure Websites: Under the Hood (Video)](http://aka.ms/H5il2o): shows you how new Websites are provisioned, how incoming requests are routed and serviced, and what actually happens when it is time to scale your Web site - both out and up
+- [Microsoft Azure Websites: Under the Hood (Video)](http://aka.ms/H5il2o): shows you how new Websites are provisioned, how incoming requests are routed and serviced, and what actually happens when it is time to scale your Web site - both out and up

 ---

 <a name="Summary"></a>
 ## Summary ##
-In this hands-on lab, you have created a new MVC Web site using MVC 5 Scaffolding and published it to Windows Azure Websites.
-Web site publication and deployment has never been easier in Windows Azure.
-Using familiar tools such as Web Deploy or Git, and virtually no changes to the development workflow, Windows Azure Websites is the next step in the Microsoft Azure platform for web developers.
+In this hands-on lab, you have created a new MVC Web site using MVC 5 Scaffolding and published it to Microsoft Azure Websites.
+Web site publication and deployment has never been easier in Microsoft Azure.
+Using familiar tools such as Web Deploy or Git, and virtually no changes to the development workflow, Microsoft Azure Websites is the next step in the Microsoft Azure platform for web developers.